Sakarah/GeneTipe/README.md

 ## Program usage
 To start evolving a population, first make a configuration file.
 You can find examples the config/ directory.
 This will enable you to define all the options for the genetic evolution.
-It is in this file where you specify which plugins are loaded and what type of individuals you want for what type of objective.
+It is in this file where you specify which plugins are loaded what are the parameters of the genetic evolution.

-Then to start the evolution just execute `$ ./genetipe path/to/config.json` and give it the input target data required by the fitness evaluator you are using.
+Then to start the evolution just execute the evolver corresponding to your individual type with `$ ./symbolic-regression path/to/config.json` or `$ ./regexp-search path/to/config.json` and give it the input target data required.

-Of course this data can be given by another program (using pipes) or read from a file using the appropriated command line.
+Of course this data can be given by another program (using pipes) or read from a file using the appropriated shell command line.

-To get more information about the command line options of one program just call them with `--help` option.
+For any included executable you can get more information about the command line options and the input data required by executing them with the `--help` option.

+Some very basic utility tools are included in the project (like `genpts` to create a set of point from a function).

 ## Make your own plugin
-If you want to extend the possibilities of the program, for instance by adding a new genetic type to evolve your own type of individuals or simply to add a new form of mutation, you will have to write a plugin.
+If you want to extend the possibilities of the program, for instance by adding a new genetic operator or selection function, you will have to write a plugin.
 A plugin is a standard OCaml module compiled into a .cmxs file for being loaded after by another program.
 You have to know how to interact with the rest of the program.
 This is mostly done through the hook system.